The pursuit of mindfulness can be an individual practice or act as a stimulus for a community bond.

 Mindfulness is a stress-management technique which involves observing your thoughts, feelings and breath.
 As a quick exercise, sit with your feet flat on the ground and your back straight but not touching the back of the chair.
 Set your phone timer to countdown for 90 seconds.
 Rest your right hand in your left hand and close your eyes.
 Breathe a little slower and more deliberately than normal, and feel the air entering and exiting your nose, your chest slowly rising and falling.
 When your mind wanders, silently acknowledge it and be proud that you noticed, then return to focusing on your breaths, in and out.
 On exam day, focusing on your breathing will calm your nerves and help you to do your best when writing time begins.

 Sometimes it can help to have a piece of paper and pen nearby, to jot down distracting thoughts – almost as though you were taking them out of your mind and placing them onto the page instead.
-One of the great things about practicing mindfulness meditation is that you will learn to be non-judgemental about your mind having drifted, allowing yourself to acknowledge the slip and then calmly bringing yourself back to task.
+One of the great things about practising mindfulness meditation is that you will learn to be non-judgemental about your mind having drifted, allowing yourself to acknowledge the slip and then calmly bringing yourself back to task.

 Make time for sleep.
 To work at your best, you need your rest.
 For young adults, that’s typically seven to nine hours.
 It can be hard to get to sleep when you’re feeling stressed or have had your brain switched on all day studying.
 Unwind before bed by taking advantage of free mindfulness meditation apps like Headspace or Australia’s recently revamped Smiling Mind.
 If you find yourself thinking about your work, jot it down on a notepad for the morning.